A lot or a little?

 What parents need to know

-Parents need to know that yes, this is a horse movie featuring two cute Irish boys, making it seem appropriate for younger kids, but there are plenty of mature and heart-wrenching themes grappled with here.
+Parents need to know that yes, Into the West is a horse movie featuring two cute Irish boys, making it seem appropriate for younger kids, but there are plenty of mature and heart-wrenching themes grappled with here.
 The boys lost their mother and discuss it often -- the younger boy discovering that she died giving birth to him; and their heartbroken father is drinking his life away and ignoring his kids.
 The family does find a way to come together and deal with their loss, but not before one child nearly drowns.

 What's the story?

-Papa (Gabriel Byrne), an alcoholic who's spent years mourning the loss of his wife, thinks he's doing the right thing for his two sons Tito (Ruaidhri Conroy) and Ossie (Ciaran Fitzgerald) when they move into the Dublin slums to get the boys in school.
+In INTO THE WEST, Papa (Gabriel Byrne), an alcoholic who's spent years mourning the loss of his wife, thinks he's doing the right thing for his two sons Tito (Ruaidhri Conroy) and Ossie (Ciaran Fitzgerald) when they move into the Dublin slums to get the boys in school.
 Then the boys' grandpa, a Traveler (Irish gypsy), shows up in his horse-drawn wagon with a white horse in tow that mysteriously followed him there.
 The boys are so enamored of the horse that they move him into their apartment, getting the police there in a hurry to confiscate him.
 When Papa goes to pay the fine and get the boys' horse back, he's already been sold to a wealthy horse jumper eager to bribe the police to force them to sign over the horse.
 Papa gives up on the horse, but of course the boys don't and they plot to steal him back.
 A chase "into the West" ensues that leads the troubled family closer to their Traveler roots and, thanks to the mysterious and magical horse, closer to finally dealing with the loss of wife and mother.

 Is it any good?